victorhgo/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/Lecture 6.md

 ## Recursion

 Recursion is the process of repeating items in a self-similar way.

-Algorithmically, recursion is a way to design solutions to problems by **divide and conquer** or **decrease and conquer**.
+Algorithmically: a way to design solutions to problems by **divide and conquer** or **decrease and conquer**.
 In this method, we reduce a problem to simpler version of the same problem.

-Semantically, it is a programming technique where a **function calls itself** and the goal is to **NOT** have infinite recursion, otherwise the program will enter a infinite loop that can crash the entire system.
+Semantically: a programming technique where a **function calls itself** and the goal is to **NOT** have infinite recursion, otherwise the program will enter a infinite loop that can crash the entire system.

-Recursion must have one or more *base cases* that are easy to solve, and then it must solve the same problem on **some other input** with the goal of simplifying the larger problem input.
+It must have one or more *base cases* that are easy to solve, and then it must solve the same problem on **some other input** with the goal of simplifying the larger problem input.

 So far we've been using iterative algorithms like looping constructs (_for_ and _while_) that can capture computation in a set of _state variables_ that update on each iteration through loop.
 One example is the **Multiplication** operation that iterative can be described as: